-As the VP of Programs for the Society of Professional Journalists Florida Pro Chapter, I’ve run and hosted hands-on events geared at teaching journalists and student journalists applicable skills in fun, interactive settings.
-These events have been held at coffee shops, breweries, universities, high school campuses and college media conventions — and we can bring them to you.
+As a longtime member and now president of the Society of Professional Journalists Florida Pro Chapter, I’ve run and hosted hands-on events geared toward teaching journalists and student journalists applicable skills in fun, interactive settings.
+These events are often held at coffee shops, breweries, universities, high school campuses and college media conventions — and we can bring them to you.

 Fake News Game Show

 Created by the SPJ Florida pro chapter, the Fake News Game Show is an interactive trivia-style game centered around media literacy.
 The game was featured by Poynter for its creativity.

 Teaching students interviewing skills by having them chat up the undead.
 More information.